 In essence, opting for a traditional building method that aligns with the PDU often maximizes the property’s value, making it a more appealing choice for both homeowners and financial institutions.

-When it comes to financing your ADU, the traditional options are based on the amount of equity you have in your home, your income, savings, and creditworthiness.
+When it comes to financing your ADU, the traditional options are based on several factors.
+This includes the amount of equity you have in your home, your income, savings, and creditworthiness.
 If you bought your home 5 to 10 years ago and have paid off a significant portion of your mortgage, a home equity line or construction loan will be a good option.

-SnapADU’s Construction Method: A Blend of Tradition and Innovation
+SnapADU’s Construction Method: A Blend of Traditional Stick-Build and Innovation

 In our early days at SnapADU, we were captivated by the idea of using pre-fabricated components for ADU construction, envisioning the efficiency of an assembly line.
 But after assessing thousands of properties and gaining invaluable insights, we’ve evolved our approach.

 Today, we champion a traditional building method, but with a twist.
-We call it the “manufacturing mindset.”
+We call it the “manufacturing mindset,” with different stages that ensure consistency & predictability.
 Our process is systematic and enhanced by technology, such as our heavy use of project management tools.
-Think of it this way: even if we have to adjust the length of a board for different projects, our method of handling and cutting remains consistent.
+Even if we have to adjust the length of a board for different projects, our method of handling and cutting remains consistent.

 Combining traditional building methodology (site built/wood framed) with a 21st-century approach allows us to be not only customizable and flexible but also replicable and scalable.
 It might not sound glamorous, but our success hinges on flawless execution and meticulous follow-through.